 It's also important to see self employed credit cards as short term solutions.

-Many credit cards for the self employed carry high interest rates, so if you can’t afford to pay off the balance at the end of the month, it’s likely you’ll be carrying over a lot of debt every month and this could be costly.
+Be careful about choosing a credit card with a high interest rate.
+If you can't afford to pay off the balance at the end of the month, it's likely you'll be carrying over a lot of debt every month and this could be costly.

 Self employed people may find it hard to get a long term credit solution, so it can be tempting to rely on a credit card or overdraft.